 Modelling parameters were agreed with the EA for use in calculating remedial targets.
-The work is ongoing and is expected to be concluded by the middle of 2016.
+At the time of writing, the works are still ongoing and are expected to be concluded by the middle of 2016.